-The Tower of Pisa is a bell tower, famous for its dramatic tilt to one side.
+Leaning Tower of Pisa is a bell tower, famous for its dramatic tilt to one side.
 Located adjacent to the Cathedral of Pisa, the tower has become an icon of Italy.
 It is the third oldest structure in Pisa’s Cathedral Square.
-There are seven floors in the tower.
+There are eight floors in the tower including the observation deck at the top.
 The estimated weight of the tower is 14,500 metric tons.

 The tower was not originally intended to lean, but because it was built on soft soils the tower gradually tilted to one side.
 Prior to its restoration in 1990 to 2001, the tower had a tilt of 5.5 degrees.
 Many people think that it will fall one day.

 Millions of tourists flock to the lawns around the tower to take the classic photo pretending to hold up (or knock down) the tower.